glpi-project/doc/source/modules/administration/dictionnaries.rst

 .. hint::
    * it is highly recommended to play rules on a test database and to backup database before production launch of the dictionary or before inserting new rules
-   * a script is available in directory *scripts* of GLPI installation, named *compute\_dictionnary.php*, that allows to launch dictionnary processing in command line mode; this allows to bypass problems of execution limit and provides a significant speedup
+   * a script is available in directory *scripts* of GLPI installation, named *compute\_dictionnary.php*, that allows to launch dictionary processing in command line mode; this allows to bypass problems of execution limit and provides a significant speedup

 Global dictionaries
 ~~~~~~~~~~~~~~~~~~~